Exactly Solvable Topological Phase Transition in a Quantum Dimer Model

 It is easy to see that $P_{\square}^2 = \left[ |w_{p_2} w_{p_4}|^2 + |w_{p_1} w_{p_3}|^2\right] P_{\square}$, implying $P_{\square}$ is a projector up to a positive scalar factor.
-This immediately implies that all the eigen-energies must be non-negative.
+This immediately implies that all the eigenenergies must be nonnegative.
 Moreover, it can be explicitly checked that $P_{\square} \ket{\psi_{\mathbf{w}}} = 0$, for all $P_{\square}$.
 Thus $\ket{\psi_{\mathbf{w}}}$ is a ground state of $H$.
 Note that this construction is very general and applies to any configuration of weights, which need not be translationally invariant.
-It is worth noting that $\ket{\psi_{\mathbf{w}}}$ is not necessarily the unique ground state for an arbitrary graph.
-However, since any two dimer coverings of the rectangular grid or Aztec diamond (or more generally any simply connected finite region of the square lattice) are connected by ring flips \cite{thurston1990conways}, the ground state of $H$ is \textit{unique} as long as none of the weights are zero.
+It is worth noting that $\ket{\psi_{\mathbf{w}}}$ is not necessarily the unique ground state for an arbitrary graph; however on any simply connected finite region of the square lattice, it is the unique ground state of $H$, as long as none of the weights are zero, since any two dimer coverings on such a region are connected by ring flips \cite{thurston1990conways}.
 Any diagonal observable calculated in $\ket{\psi_{\mathbf{w}}}$ will be equal to the observable calculated in a classical dimer model with covering weights proportional to $\abs{W(\mathcal{C})}^2$.
 We can thus use results and techniques for weighted classical dimer models to draw conclusions about the quantum dimer model defined above.

 \textit{Weighted dimer Hamiltonian for the triangular lattice}--- Similar to the square lattice Hamiltonian, we can write a Hamiltonian on the triangular lattice.
-The only modification is that we sum over three kinds of plaquettes.
-The edge weights we consider are $2\times1$ periodic, i.e., they are $2$-periodic in the horizontal direction and $1$-periodic in the vertical direction.
-This allows for six distinct edge weights, two for each of the orientations horizontal, vertical, and diagonal.
-For simplicity, we shall take one horizontal edge weight to be $\wt\ge0$, and all five other edge weights to be 1 (see Figs.~\ref{fig:triangle} and \ref{fig:path}).
-For these weights, the explicit Hamiltonian using the above construction is:
+The only modification is that we sum over several kinds of plaquettes.
+In order to ensure uniqueness of the ground state using ergodicity with $4$ and $6$-cycles \cite{hartarsky2024local,kenyon1996perfect}, we include larger $6$-cycle plaquettes as well.
+The edge weights we consider on the lattice are $2\times1$ periodic, i.e., they are $2$-periodic in the horizontal direction and $1$-periodic in the vertical direction, allowing for 6 distinct edge weights.
+For simplicity, we shall take one horizontal edge weight to be $\wt\ge0$, and all five other edge weights to be 1 (see Fig.~\ref{fig:triangle}).
+For these weights, the Hamiltonian using the above construction is:

-where we use the notation $\mathcal{P}(\ket{\psi}) \equiv \ketbra{\psi}$ and the first sum is over square plaquettes having all edge weights $1$ while the second sum is over square plaquettes having horizontal edge weights $\wt$.
-The edge weight $\sqrt{\wt}$ is used in the Hamiltonian so that correlations in the ground state are given by correlations of the classical model with weight $\wt$.